Piotr1215/katacoda-scenarios/crossplane/crossplane-datree-validation/step5.md

 to set up policy as code.

 Once you create a token, configure the Datree CLI to use it.
-Copy the blow command and substitute with your token. `datree config set token <your token>`
+Copy the blow command and substitute with your token. `datree config set token`

 ## Datree Policies